-Appendix I lists the major steps that should be performed when a technical professional believes that a serious incident has occurred and the organization does not have an incident response capability available.
+This is a list of the major steps that should be performed when a technical professional believes that a serious incident has occurred and the organization does not have an incident response capability available.
 This serves as a basic reference of what to do for someone who is faced with a crisis and does not have time to read through this entire document.

 - 1. Document everything.
 This effort includes every action that is performed, every piece of evidence, and every conversation with users, system owners, and others regarding the incident. - 2.
 Find a coworker who can provide assistance.
 Handling the incident will be much easier if two or more people work together.
 For example, one person can perform actions while the other documents them. - 3.
 Analyze the evidence to confirm that an incident has occurred.
 Perform additional research as necessary (e.g., Internet search engines, software documentation) to better understand the evidence.
 Reach out to other technical professionals within the organization for additional help. - 4.
 Notify the appropriate people within the organization if it appears that an incident has occurred.
 This should include the chief information officer (CIO), the head of information security, and the local security manager.
-Use discretion when discussing details of the incident with others; tell only the people who need to know and use communication mechanisms that are reasonably secure.
-(If the attacker has compromised e-mail services, do not send e-mails about the incident.) - 5.
+If the incident is believed to involve unauthorized disclosure of personally identifiable information, notify the parties specified in the organization's data breach policy.
+Use discretion when discussing details of an incident with others; tell only the people who need to know and use communication mechanisms that are reasonably secure.
+(If the attacker has compromised email services, do not send emails about the incident.) - 5.
+Notify US-CERT (Federal departments and agencies) and/or other external organizations for assistance in dealing with the incident, after first consulting with the public affairs office, legal department, and/or management to prevent inappropriate release of sensitive information. - 6.
 Stop the incident if it is still in progress.
 The most common way to do this is to disconnect affected systems from the network.
-In some cases, firewall and router configurations may need to be modified to stop network traffic that is part of an incident, such as a denial of service (DoS) attack. - 6.
+In some cases, firewall and router configurations may need to be modified to stop network traffic that is part of an incident, such as a denial of service (DoS) attack. - 7.
 Preserve evidence from the incident.
 Make backups (preferably disk image backups, not file system backups) of affected systems.
-Make copies of log files that contain evidence related to the incident. - 7.
+Make copies of log files that contain evidence related to the incident. - 8.
 Wipe out all effects of the incident.
 This effort includes malicious code infections, inappropriate materials (e.g., pirated software), Trojan horse files, and any other changes made to systems by incidents.
-If a system has been fully compromised, rebuild it from scratch or restore it from a known good backup. - 8.
+If a system has been fully compromised, rebuild it from scratch or restore it from a known good backup. - 9.
 Identify and mitigate all vulnerabilities that were exploited.
 The incident probably occurred by taking advantage of vulnerabilities in operating systems or applications.
-It is critical to identify such vulnerabilities and eliminate or otherwise mitigate them so that the incident does not recur. - 9.
+It is critical to identify such vulnerabilities and eliminate or otherwise mitigate them so that the incident does not recur. - 10.
 Confirm that operations have been restored to normal.
-Make sure that data, applications, and other services affected by the incident have been returned to normal operations. - 10.
-Create a final report.
-This report should detail the incident handling process.
-It also should provide an executive summary of what happened and how a formal incident response capability would have helped to handle the situation, mitigate the risk, and limit the damage more quickly.
+Make sure that data, applications, and other services affected by the incident have been returned to normal operations.

-Appendix J-Index
+Appendix J- Federal Agency Incident Reporting Categories